integr8rs/DoctrineEncryptBundle/UPGRADING.md

+# Upgrading to 5.5
-# Upgrading to new namespace
+## Upgrading to new namespace
 The bundle is migrating to a new namespace, to have it in line with the name of the organization managing the bundle.
-To ease the migration to the next new major version, you can migrate to it in by setting a configuration parameter in 5.5.
+To ease the migration to the next new major version, you can migrate to this by following the steps written next.

-The old namespace will be removed in 6.0.
+This is optional in v5.5, but required for v6.0.

 To migrate your project to use the new namespace:
 * In bundles.php, use `\DoctrineEncryptBundle\DoctrineEncryptBundle\DoctrineEncryptBundle` instead of `\Ambta\DoctrineEncryptBundle\AmbtaDoctrineEncryptBundle`